mathigon/textbooks/README.md

 ## Contributing

-We welcome any contributions to Mathigon – from bug fixes and correcting typos to creating entirely new chapters.
+We welcome any contributions to Mathigon – from bug fixes and correcting typos to creating entirely new courses.
 If you find any errors or problems, please [file an issue](https://github.com/mathigon/textbooks/issues).
 For larger changes, please [contact us](mailto:dev@mathigon.org) before starting your work.